 We sell our products to our Customers, primarily including major contact lens manufacturers and distributors.
 In addition to distribution agreements with Customers, we enter into arrangements with ECPs that provide for privately negotiated discounts with respect to their purchase of our products from our Customers.
 We then reimburse the Customers for discounts they provided on our behalf to the ECPs.
-Each of our current contracts consists of a master service agreement combined with specific purchase orders and have a single performance obligation, as the promise to transfer the individual goods is not separately identifiable from other promises in the contracts and therefore is not distinct.
+Each of our current contracts consists of a master service agreement combined with specific purchase orders and each product is a performance obligation, as the promise to transfer the individual goods is separately identifiable from other promises in the contracts and therefore is distinct.

 Currently, we derive all revenue from product sales.
 We recognize revenues from product sales at a point in time when the Customer obtains control, typically upon shipment to the Customer.
 We accrue for fulfillment costs when we recognize the related revenue.
-Taxes collected from Customers relating to product sales and remitted to governmental authorities are excluded from revenues.
+We exclude from revenues taxes collected from Customers relating to product sales and remitted to governmental authorities.